lambotpm/pvpguide/Guide.md

 #### Row 1
 ![Talent row1](img/talent1.png)

+**Usually take -** *Twist of Fate*.
+Twist of Fate is still an incredibly strong talent for recovering from dangerous situations.
+It's a great choice when you're facing against a team that has a lot of crowd control for allowing you to recover quickly, or for when an enemy team is likely to tunnel and try to burst you down.
+When unsure of which talent to take here, defaulting to *Twist of Fate* is always a fine option.

-**Usually take -** *Castigation*.
+**Sometimes take -** *Castigation*.
 Castigation gives a straight 33% buff to our biggest damaging and healing spell, and - like most things Discipline - is great for both damaging and healing.
 While playing as a team with lots of control or playing against a team that has lots of spread pressure, *Castigation* can offer the most bang for your buck by allowing your team to stay offensive while providing strong healing through Atonement or direct healing (now that *The Penitent* is baseline) in emergency situations.

-**Sometimes take -** *Twist of Fate*.
-Twist of Fate is still an incredibly strong talent for recovering from dangerous situations.
-It's a strong choice when you're facing against a team that has a lot of crowd control for allowing you to recover quickly, or for when an enemy team is likely to tunnel and try to burst you down.
+It's particularly strong when playing with comps that try to close out a game quickly, such as RMP or Cupid.

 **Almost never take -** *Schism*.
 While Schism can provide a substantial buff to your damage output, it's a clunky spell to use and very expensive on mana.
 It also gives the enemy team another way to lock you out of the Shadow spell school, preventing you from being able to cast Shadow Mend in an emergency.